 How I Found the Secret Turtle Town in Maui

 Luckily for me, my turtle prayers have been answered and turtle town Maui came to me, but not just one or two turtles, many many turtles.
-The best part is, no snorkeling, no scuba diving, heck not even swimming is necessary and you can capture amazing videos as I did just by walking in the water.
+The best part is, no snorkeling, no scuba diving, not a long drive to hana to the black sand beach, heck not even swimming is necessary and you can capture amazing videos as I did just by walking in the water.

 By the way, I had no idea there was going to be turtles so I just took the chance that my iPhone was waterproof and through it in the water because I was so excited to see the turtles.